-Top Kettlebell Workout!
+Top Kettlebell Workout

 The human body requires an adequate supply of nutrients, combined with sufficient amounts of physical activity on a regular basis to function properly.
-When these two basic needs aren’t met, then a person may be at a risk of developing certain diseases and may live a shorter life.
+When these two basic needs aren’t met, then a person may be at risk of developing certain diseases and may live a shorter life.

-Kettlebell workout for improved strength
+The kettlebell workout for improved strength

 There are many different kinds of physical activities that people engage in, and the particular type of activities often depends on certain factors of the specific individual – such as their gender and exercise goals.